jamberu/ShenaniganStuff/README.md

 Ads are intrusive.
 Great people made these patchers for spotify in different operating systems to removea ads and improve usage.

 ### For Windows
+Running the Windows PowerShell command is the easiest option.
+It does everything for you.
+Just remember to enable PowerShell to run scripts if you are not able to execute scripts.
+To enable PowerShell executing scripts, run the Windows PowerShell as administrator and running `set-executionpolicy remotesigned` to permanently allow PowerShell to run unsigned scripts.
+There's also an option from Settings but I forgot how to do it.

 [**BlockTheSpot**](https://github.com/mrpond/BlockTheSpot)

 ### For Mac and Linux